Life at a Camp in the USA

 You can also read more about U.S. culture in our Inside the USA guide.

 When you first arrive at camp, it may be hard to make new friends and get adjusted to camp life.
-This can leave you feeling very lonely and cause you to miss home a great deal.
+This can leave you feeling lonely and cause you to miss home a great deal.
 These feelings are completely normal!
 Make sure that you have an open mind at the start of camp; the best way to adjust to the situation is to talk to people.
 Walk around your camp and learn the layout instead of hiding away in your cabin.
 That way, you’ll feel more comfortable both with the environment itself and the people in it.

-Almost everyone, counselor and camper alike, will have some trouble adjusting to life at camp.
+Almost everyone, counselor and camper alike, will have some challenges adjusting to life at camp.
 Remember, you are not the only one who is away from home; your campers are, too.
 Here are some ways to prevent homesickness for both you and your campers:

 - Take care to make sure everyone feels at home at camp.
 Make sure everyone knows everyone else’s name and that your group becomes a small community.